 View a sample waiver letter: Senate Policy | Presidential Policy

 - Senate faculty and non-senate UC employees who own copyright in their publications may obtain a waiver for any article they choose under the terms of the Academic Senate policies.

 - Non-senate UC employees who do not own copyright in their publications under UC copyright ownership policy must show “compelling circumstances” to obtain a waiver.
 See the list of campus contacts for copyright questions if this applies to you.

-- An addendum can be sent to a publisher by an author who wishes to remind a publisher about a UC OA policy or to further ensure familiarity with the terms of the policy.
+Send to a publishers to remind them about a UC OA policy or to further ensure familiarity with the terms of the policy.
 However, the policy is fully effective without an addendum.